 As a part of her portfolio in the City of Copenhagen, R. Al Khani led the work on a justifying report to a new thinking Copenhagen Municipal Plan Strategy, Municipality of Copenhagen, with a focus on the qualities of Copenhagen as an Environmentally sustainable city that is economically viable and socially diverse.
 R. Al Khani was the project manager and coordinator responsible for this report's scientific content, which was achieved by a multidisciplinary working group coordinating across the different departments.
 Workshops and public debates were organised alongside.
 The project is part of the Copenhagen Municipal Plan Work.

 Copenhagen Environmental Local Agenda 21 – Plan 2008-2011

 While working in the City of Copenhagen, R. Al Khani was member of the city working group on Agenda 21 representing Center of Urban Development, Finance Administration.

 Regeneration and urban revitalisation 1998 - 2005

-R. AL Khani's Ph.D. research “Waterfront Redevelopment and Urban Revitalization - The factors, aspects and values involved in the regeneration and planning of harbour-front spaces” made a vital contribution to city planning and urban regeneration /revitalisation research and to integrated and strategic planning approaches and sustainability.
-It generously contributes to theory development as it links and combines different disciplines and to the development of research methods and more informed professional practice.
+R. AL Khani's PhD research "Waterfront Redevelopment and Urban Revitalization - The factors, aspects and values involved in the regeneration and planning of harbour-front spaces" made a vital contribution to city planning and urban regeneration /revitalisation research and to integrated and strategic planning approaches and sustainability.
+It generously contributes to theory development as it links and integrates different disciplines.
+It also develops new research methods and contributes to more informed professional practice.
 Focus is placed on the North European regions.
 Copenhagen is a major case study.
 Oslo, Gothenburg and Amsterdam are other cases.
-The work explored regeneration strategies, partnerships and tools under different planning systems exploring cases in the UK and France.
+The work explored regeneration strategies, partnerships and tools under different planning systems investigating case study examples in the UK and France.

 Informal settlement areas in Syria 2011